 Chronic low back pain is often associated with changes to work, activities or quality of life.
 Studies have looked at the impact of a “biopsychosocial” model, involving a team of health professionals from different disciplines (such as physical therapies plus psychology).
 They have found positive effects of this approach on pain and function scores as well as increasing the likelihood of returning to work.
 (7)

 Chinese medicine is a body-mind approach that considers the way a person is interconnected in their natural and social environment.
-In this way, Chinese medicine is inherently a “biopsychosocial” model.
+In this way, Chinese medicine is already a “biopsychosocial” model.

 Some studies have looked at combinations of treatment, and there are positive findings for combinations such as acupuncture combined with conventional medical care or with exercise therapy.
 Integrated therapy may be more effective than single therapies alone (1).